 Women were first elected to the Session and Diaconate of the Church in 1969, and the Presbytery of Arkansas, greatly influenced by Second Church, became a union presbytery of both the southern (PCUS) and northern (UPUSA) Presbyterian churches in 1974.
 Wellford Hobbie was succeeded in December 1975 by J. Allen Smith.
 Following the death of Allen Smith in 1993, shortly before he was to retire, William C. (Bill) Poe served as pastor from 1994-1999.

 Drs.
 Hay Watson Smith, Marion A. Boggs, William Fogleman, F. Wellford Hobbie, J. Allen Smith, and Bill Poe were all outstanding pulpiteers, compassionate pastors and understanding counselors.
 They were ably assisted by associate pastors Jac.
 C. Ruffin, A.M.
 Hart, Guy Delaney, Jim Bullock, Park Moore and Charles Bruner.
-Second Church has been blessed throughout its history by outstanding ministers and the present pastoral staff, Pastor Steve Hancock, Associate Pastors Karen K. Akin and Camille LeBron Powell live up to that tradition.
+Second Church has been blessed throughout its history by outstanding ministers and the present pastoral staff, Pastor Steve Hancock and Associate Pastor Lindy Vogado live up to that tradition.

 But the strength of a church lies ultimately in its members.
 The congregation of Second Church, over the past 100 years, has included an unusually large number of lay men and women who have not only served the denomination with distinction, at the local church, Presbytery, Synod and General Assembly levels, but who have also been outstanding leaders in the civic, charitable and business organizations of the community.